 Timber Retaining Walls

-• Factors: These walls are highly durable and resistant to weathering.
+- Factors: Segmental block walls are highly durable and resistant to weathering.
 Proper installation with good drainage is crucial to prevent cracking or shifting.

 Natural Stone Retaining Walls